Double virtual QCD corrections to $t\bar{t}+$jet production at the LHC: A full set of special functions and their numerical evaluation

 While we do not have complete analytic control over the functional relations satisfied by the MI expansion terms involving nested square roots and elliptic functions, we identified integer relations among them from their numerical values with the PSLQ algorithm~\cite{Ferguson1998APT}, and used these to reduce the number of functions in the set $\{f_i^{(4^*)}\}$.
-The resulting number of functions, shown in \cref{tab:functions}, is in agreement with the following argument.
+The resulting relations coincide with those derived from the symmetry arguments below.
 Fixing the ordering of the external legs to the one considered in ref.~\cite{Badger:2024fgb}, there are 6 MIs of family ${\rm PB}_{B}$ whose expansion terms at order $\eps^4$ involve non-$\d\log$ one-forms: 4 are associated with the elliptic curve (MIs \# $15$, $35$, $36$, $37$), and 2 with the nested square roots (MIs \# $19$ and $20$).
 The polynomial defining the elliptic curve (eq.~(A.6) of ref.~\cite{Badger:2024fgb}) is invariant with respect to swapping two of the massless momenta; this implies that only 6 out of 12 permutations give different elliptic curves, leading to $6 \times 4$ functions.
 We verified that the 6 elliptic curves are not isomorphic to each other by computing their $j$-invariants.
 The nested square roots instead depend on the full five-particle kinematics (eq.~(3.25) of ref.~\cite{Badger:2024fgb}), resulting in $12 \times 2$ functions.
 Together, we have 48 functions $f_i^{(4^*)}$'s, defined from suitable permutations of the order-$\eps^4$ terms of the MIs \# $\{15,19,20,35,36,37\}$ of ${\rm PB}_{B}$, whose DEs are not in canonical form and involve non-$\d\log$ one-forms.
+Applying the PSLQ algorithm to numerical values allowed us not only to check the trivial relations stemming from symmetries but also to exclude the existence of further non-trivial $\mathbb{Q}$-linear relations.
 We emphasise that the $f_i^{(4^*)}$'s only appear in the MIs at order $\eps^4$ (equivalently, at order $\eps^0$ in the two-loop amplitude), hence missing relations involving them would not prevent the analytic cancellation of UV/IR poles in the two-loop amplitude.

 The generating set of special functions is by construction closed under the 12 relevant permutations of the external momenta.
 In other words, any permutation of any $f_i^{(w)}(\vec{d} \,)$ can be expressed as a polynomial with constant rational coefficients in the transcendental constants ($\zeta_2$, $\zeta_3$) and the generating set of special functions themselves, evaluated at the same phase-space point $\vec{d}$.
 The explicit relations can be found by expressing $f_i^{(w)}(\vec{d} \,)$ in terms of MI expansion terms, applying the permutation to the MIs, and writing the result back in the generating set of special functions.
 As a result, evaluating the generating set of special functions at a single phase-space point in the $s_{45}$ channel suffices to evaluate all permutations of the amplitudes that contribute to the cross section.
 This allows us to avoid analytic continuation to other channels, and reduces the number of required evaluations of special functions by resolving all redundancies among the permutations.
 We refer to sec.~2.5 of ref.~\cite{Badger:2023mgf} for a thorough discussion of this approach.